 Want to make a difference with your career?

-Consider applying for jobs within the federal government, serve your country, and make a difference.
+Consider applying for jobs within the federal government, in order to serve your country and make a difference.
 Federal careers provide a rewarding and fulfilling opportunity for growth, advancement, and challenge.
-There are many opportunities within the federal government, no matter what your major or career aspiration may be.
-The Center for Career Services provides tools and resources for searching and applying for federal careers.
+There are many opportunities within the federal government, no matter your educational major or career aspiration.

 The Student Programs Guide is an introduction to internship and entry-level programs to help give you ideas about how to get your foot in the door.

 USA Jobs is where most federal government job and internship opportunities are listed.
 USA Jobs is similar to an online job search website where you can search jobs based on location, pay grade, title, and functional area.
 Download a tip sheet to help you navigate USAJOBS.gov and Studentjobs.gov.

 For an A to Z index of all federal departments and agencies, visit USA.gov.

 Making the Difference is a site for students created by the Partnership for Public Service.
 Here you will find information on various career opportunities by major, field, and agency.
 This site breaks down government jobs and internships into understandable terms and gives tips on how to search and apply.

 Where the Jobs Are is organized by the Partnership for Public Service, educating the public on where hiring needs are expected in the next two years.
 This breaks down hiring numbers by career field and also by agency.

 Best Places to Work is a comprehensive ranking of federal government organizations, drawing on the U.S. Office of Personnel Management’s Federal Human Capital Survey of more than 150,000 executive branch employees.
 Rankings are helpful to job-seekers as a resource to find the best fit for opportunities and research.